Ethan Lazuk

 The first thing I did was work for free.
 No, really.

-I offer free marketing help to nonprofits and charities as well as artists, creatives, and musicians.
+I offered free marketing help to nonprofits and charities as well as artists, creatives, and musicians.
 Several people got in touch with me.

 I ranked well in my local Orlando market: